 3) Pilots Beach: Little Penguin attraction.

-At Moeraki there is a very high diversity of wildlife and sea-birds but it is unfortunately the typical example of uncontrolled tourism having a devastating impact on the population of yellow eyed penguins.
+At Moeraki there is a very high diversity of wildlife and sea-birds, but it is unfortunately a typical example of uncontrolled tourism.
+This is having a devastating impact on the population of yellow eyed penguins.

 What has happened at Moeraki is devastating for penguin conservation and has all penguin conservationists very upset.
-It became overrun by tourists that disturbed the penguins so badly that what was the best penguin colony in New Zealand has almost failed altogether.
-So please if you do go there join Penguin Rescue a charitable trust operating from the lighthouse.
+It became overrun by tourists, so much so that it disturbed the penguins ability to breed, causing what was once the best penguin colony in New Zealand, to almost fail altogether.
+So please if you do go there join Penguin Rescue, a charitable trust operating from the lighthouse.